56kcloud/serverless-workshop/README.md

 ## Overview

-This repository contains infrastructure-as-code and the application code for the Serverless Workshop, which aims to provide a hands-on experience with serverless architecture using AWS services.
+This repository contains infrastructure and application code for a Serverless Workshop, which aims to provide a hands-on experience with serverless architecture using AWS services.
 The project utilizes AWS CDK (Cloud Development Kit) to define cloud infrastructure as code.

 ## Prerequisites

-You will need a GitHub account.
-If you haven't got one, it's time to [sign up](https://github.com/signup).

-If you are working on a Windows machine, we recommend using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
+> If you are working on a Windows machine, we recommend using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).

-Then ensure you have a Python interpreter installed and the Git Command Line Interface:
+Ensure the following tools are installed:

 - [Python 3.9 or higher](https://www.python.org/downloads/)
 - [Git](https://github.com/git-guides/install-git)